← Back to Blog

 Spring Boot Modulith: Enforcing Component Boundaries

-Spring Boot Modulith is a framework that helps you build well-structured modular monoliths with component-based architecture.
-It validates and enforces architectural boundaries at compile time and runtime.
+Spring Boot Modulith helps you build modular monoliths with clear component boundaries.
+It validates and enforces those boundaries at compile time and runtime.

 What Is Spring Boot Modulith?

 Modulith treats each top-level package (e.g., user, order, product) as an application module with explicit boundaries.
-It ensures:
+It enforces:

-• Modules only communicate through defined APIs (typically public interfaces and DTOs)
+• Modules only communicate through defined APIs (usually public interfaces and DTOs)

 • Internal implementation details remain hidden